 What’s it about?

-Clients expect their law firms (and companies expect in-house legal teams) to deliver high-quality advice and documentation on ever-tighter budgets.
-As a former litigation partner in a global firm, Cathy is well aware of the need to manage legal risk by drafting clearly, succinctly and unambiguously.
+Clients expect their law firms (and businesses expect in-house legal teams) to deliver high-quality advice and documentation on ever-tighter budgets.
+As a former partner in a global firm, Cathy is well aware of the need to manage legal risk by drafting clearly, succinctly and unambiguously.
 This drafting course:

 - equips lawyers to perform at a higher level, which should reduce supervision time, improve leverage and increase profitability